Bank for Commerce and Industry

 Subsequently, it expanded by opening subsidiaries in three other West African countries: Mali, Guinea and Senegal, thus becoming a West African bank.

-The CIB has strengthened its commitment to the financial inclusion of women's businesses in Africa in particular by signing a technical assistance agreement with the African Development Bank (AfDB).
+It subsequently expanded by opening subsidiaries in three other West African countries: Mali, Guinea and Senegal, thus becoming a true West African bank.
+BCI has strengthened its commitment to the financial inclusion of women's businesses in Africa in particular by signing a technical assistance agreement with the African Development Bank (AfDB).
 This initiative, backed by a €10 million line of credit from the AfDB in 2021, illustrates the CIB's ongoing commitment to inclusive economic development and the promotion of women's entrepreneurship.

 Growth of BCI Mauritania